vkomolov/Gulp4_Starting_Kit/README.md

 #### HTML:

-Each HTML file, located in 'src/' will minimized and piped to 'build/';
+Each HTML file, located in 'src/' will be minimized and piped to 'build/';
 ##### Plugins:
 ###### "gulp-filesize": "0.0.6"
 - to log the sizes of the files before and after minimizing;